americanexpress/fetchye/README.md

 > 💡Requires additional `redux` and `react-redux` packages installed

 A React Context Provider that uses Redux to store the centralized cache for all the `useFetchye` React Hooks' query data.

 **Shape**

 ```
-import { FetchyeReduxProvider } from "fetchye/lib/FetchyeReduxProvider";
+import { FetchyeReduxProvider } from "fetchye-redux-provider";
 ```

 ```